Horace Rawlins: Early life

-Rawlins was born at Shanklin on the Isle of Wight, England, the son of Thomas Horatio and Sarah Maria Rawlins.
+In 1874, Rawlins was born at Shanklin on the Isle of Wight, England, the son of Thomas Horatio and Sarah Maria Rawlins.
 Thomas Horatio Rawlins had married Sarah Maria Brown in Bombay in 1871.

 Rawlins had an older sister and two younger brothers; all of whom were born in India.
 Sarah was widowed by the time of the 1891 census and returned to the Isle of Wight, living in Brading.
 In 1891 Horace and his younger brother Harry are described as golf caddies.
 The Royal Isle of Wight Golf Club was situated nearby.

-Golf career
+Professional career

 Rawlins was one of a number of near-contemporaries who learnt their golf at the now-defunct Royal Isle of Wight Golf Club and went on to become successful professional golfers.
 The group included Rowland Jones, the cousins Alfred and Walter Toogood, as well as his brother, Harry Rawlins.

 Rawlins became the club professional at the Mid-Herts Golf Club when it opened in 1893.
 He played in a professional event at Stanmore Golf Club in June 1894 but finished well out of the prizes.
 Rawlins later moved to Raynes Park.